-- 3. Increase the Remove Dirt value by moving the slider to the right. - 4.
+- 3. Increase the Remove Dirt value by moving the slider to the right.
+As you increase the tolerance, larger speckles will become highlighted to indicate that they have been included in the selection. - 4.
 Enable the Apply to All Drawings option if you want to apply the operation to all the drawings in the layer. - 5.
 Click on the OK button.